ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

 ![Content type with existing translations](2.4_content_type_translations.png "Available translation of a content type")

-When you translate Content of this type, the content type information will be displayed in the new language.
+When you translate Content of this type, the content type information is displayed in the new language.

 ![Editing a content translation with translated Field names](2.4_translated_ct.png)